Free Listen to the audiobook for kids:

 “It smells like delicious bread downstairs,” Melvin thought.

-He was about to run through the apartment to the stairs when the girl returned from gardening and closed the apartment door behind her.
+He was about to run through the apartment and back down the stairs when the young woman returned from the garden.
+She closed the apartment door behind her, locking Melvin in.

-He quickly found a hiding place behind the closet.
-There he remained all night, with his stomach growling.
-Because he could not bear his hunger any longer, Melvin crawled out of his hiding place early in the morning.
+He quickly found a hiding place behind the bookshelf where he stayed all night with his stomach growling.
+Early the next morning, when Melvin could barely stand his hunger any longer, he crawled out of his hiding place.